edwardcallow/tesco-jargon/p.md

 #### Point of sale (POS)
 Posters, display material and labels which give information on an event or promotion.

-#### Point of sale brochure (POS brochure)
+#### POS brochure
+Point of sale brochure.
 A weekly guide to which point of sale is allowed, and where it goes in store.

 #### Policies for our people (PFOP)
 > See [people policies](#people-policies).